 Undergraduate Research Assistantships (URAs)

 The Geology Department offers undergraduate research assistantships to bona fide geology majors on a competitive basis.
 We currently support five URAs and typically offer at least one new award per year.
-The value of the award typically is $500 - $750 per semester or $1000 - $1500 per year.
+The value of the award typically is $1000 per semester.
 URAs are awarded primarily on the basis of superior academic performance and promise as a professional.
 Financial need is not a major criterion.
 Departmental URAs are research awards, meaning that the recipient must work with a faculty member on a research project for 4-6 hours per week.

 URAs are renewable for a maximum of $6000, must be renewed each semester, and are renewable by returning students who have a GPA in geology courses of at least 3.0 and an overall GPA of at least 2.75, maintained while taking a full-time course load and making normal progress towards a degree.
 Students holding URAs are expected to be active participants in departmental functions.